 Although HCG is naturally produced only by pregnant women, it has the same effect on everyone, both men and women.
 When administered in very minute doses and coupled with a very low calorie diet, people routinely lose between 0.5 to 1 pound per day, often more.
 His patients who have used it swear that it is the only program where they have been able to keep the weight off afterward.

-In the early stage foods are limited; only a few meats, fruits and vegetables are permitted.
-No fats here either, except for a bit of coconut oil.
-One grissini or melba toast per meal – lunch and dinner only.
-You don’t eat breakfast but you can have coffee or tea if you wish.
+In the strictest stage of Dr. Simeons’ protocol (what is known as Phase 2), food options are limited.
+You are permitted selected meats, 4 fruits and about a dozen vegetables, but no fats or sugars.
+One grissini or melba toast is allowed per meal – lunch and dinner only.
+You don’t eat breakfast, but you can have coffee or tea if you wish.

 You might think it could be boring but no – Dan appreciated the challenge to get really creative with seasonings and prep methods.
 Anyway, we could tolerate our limited food choices because it was only temporary.